 - Cervicogenic headache.
 This type of headache originates from the joints, muscles, ligaments, nerves and discs of the neck.
 Typically caused by trauma, it often presents on the side of the head, radiating to the forehead, temples or above the ear.
 Physical therapy can provide interventions to control pain, improve range of motion and alleviate nerve compression.

 - TMD headache.
 The temporomandibular joint (TMJ) is comprised of the upper and lower jaw.
-The TMJ is activated with chewing, talking and breathing.
+Chewing, talking and breathing activate the TMJ.
 It can also be a contributing factor for headaches, and jaw or facial pain.
-Physical therapy might help by assessing your jaw movements and muscles to determine if this is the source of pain.
-Exercises and educational strategies for modifying activities can be determined by your physical therapist to aid in a long-lasting correction of these issues.
-Talk to Dr. Patel to learn more about TMD and to see if this is the source of your pain.
+Your physical therapist will create exercises and educational strategies for modifying activities for long-lasting correction of these issues.

 Treatment of headaches typically requires close medical evaluation.
 This helps to rule out any neurological conditions.
-However, because poor posture is often a primary contributor of head and neck discomfort, treatment is targeted to improve alignment, range of motion and the strength of the neck, back and shoulders.
+However, because poor posture is often a primary contributor of head and neck discomfort, treatment improves alignment and range of motion.
+It also strengthens the neck, back and shoulders.

 Contact Craniofacial Pain & Dental Sleep Center of Georgia to learn more about headache pain, the causes and how Dr. Patel can help.